havok2905/havoks-corner/_posts/2023-10-14-how-i-build-dnd-battle-maps-in-photoshop.md

 ![Paint the Light]({{'/assets/img/posts/dnd-map/dnd-map-14.png' | relative_url }})

-Set the `Blending Mode` of the "Light" layer to `Hard Light`.
+Set the Blending Mode of the "Light" layer to Hard Light.
 If the lighting looks off, delete some of the lighting and clean it up as you like.

 ![Paint the Light]({{'/assets/img/posts/dnd-map/dnd-map-15.png' | relative_url }})